 Students may find that there is a need to withdraw from a class after the drop/add period for the semester.
 The student's academic advisor should be consulted prior to withdrawal.
-Once it is determined that a withdrawal is necessary, the student should complete the drop/add form to withdraw from a course.
-The advisor needs to sign for course withdrawals after drop/add and prior to mid-term and will result in a grade of "W".
+Once it is determined that a withdrawal is necessary, the student should complete the Course Withdrawal On-Line eForm to withdraw from a course.
+Course withdrawals submitted prior to midterm will result in a grade of "W".
 Course withdrawals will not generate a refund of tuition.
 Any course withdrawals that occur after mid-term will be awarded a "WF" unless special circumstances exist where a hardship has been established.
 The student must petition for a hardship withdrawal.
 Documentation along with advisor approval should be submitted to the Registrar's Office for review and decision.

 Occasionally students may need to withdraw from college for the semester.
 To withdraw from class, a student should complete the College Withdrawal Form which can be found on the Registrar's website.
-The date the student begins the school's withdrawal process is based on when the advisor signs the withdrawal form.
-In addition, refunds for complete withdrawal will be calculated based on the date the student's advisor signs the withdrawal form to Georgia Gwinnett College.
+The date the student begins the school's withdrawal process is based on when the student notifies the college of the withdrawal.
+In addition, refunds for complete withdrawal will be calculated based on the date when the student notifies the college of the withdrawal.
 Note: Students receiving financial aid should contact the Financial Aid office.
 Grade assignments for withdrawal from Georgia Gwinnett will be the same as the above for course withdrawals.